grame-cncm/faustservice/README.md

  - **libcrypto** (sudo apt-get install libcrypto++-dev)
  - **libmicrohttpd**

-Make sure to download the current development trunk of all these libraries.
+Make sure to download the current development trunk of all these libraries and install.
 Then, the standard:

- - **mkdir build && cd build**
- - **../configure**
  - **make**
  - **sudo make install**